 Some key dates in Germany history:

-1871 - Otto von Bismarck achieves unification of Germany.
+1871 - Otto von Bismarck unifies Germany.

-1955 - West Germany joins Nato; East Germany joins the Warsaw Pact.
+1955 - West Germany joins Nato, East Germany joins the Warsaw Pact.

 1989 - Mass exodus of East Germans as Soviet bloc countries relax travel restrictions.
 Berlin Wall is torn down.

-2005 - Angela Merkel becomes chancellor.
+2005 - Christian Democrat Angela Merkel becomes chancellor.

 2015-2016 - Government allows more than a million asylum seekers from the Middle East and beyond to stay, raising public concerns about crime and public services that far-right groups exploit.